 The VLF functioned normally this month.
-The antenna was inspected twice.
+The antenna was checked twice.
 The ELF is fully functional and operating without any problems.
-The software for both instruments failed start up due to a full local hard drive.
-The hard drive was cleaned and the software is fully functional.
+The hard drives were swapped out with new drives.
+A box of full hard drives was recovered and will be held until further directions are given.